mynamegabe/May-CTF-Writeups/Misc/ELsbF/README.md

 - lsb

 ### Analysis
-The file provided is a data file, opening the file in Notepad shows that its just Hexadecimal The challenge name suggests that Least Significant Bits(LSB) is part of the challenge
+The file provided is a data file, opening the file in Notepad shows that its just Hexadecimal<br />
+The challenge name suggests that Least Significant Bits(LSB) is part of the challenge

 ### Solution